ngrabbs/arm_projects/README.md

 #### Branches:
 * B

-## Flash ARM single cycle to go-board
+## Flash ARM single cycle to goboard
 I have a simple count program that I ported over to the arm after seeing Xark run it on his SystemVerilog version of [Ben Eaters 8-bit CPU](https://github.com/XarkLabs/BenEaterSV).
-It simply counts up in hex and displays on the go-board 7-segment displays.
+It simply counts up in hex and displays on the goboard 7-segment displays.
 To build it just cd into the goboard directory, make, make prog:
 ```
 nick@MacBook-Pro arm_single_cycle % cd goboard
 nick@MacBook-Pro goboard % make